Turok: Evolution: Plot

 Tal'Set flies to the second crossing, the Suspended City, where his pterosaur is shot down.
 Tal'Set breaches the city and cleanses the street with his comrades, surviving the first wave of Sleg paratroopers entering the city.
 He breaches the Senate and saves the Senators, who tell him that the only way to stop the Slegs from cutting through the city is to destroy it.
 Tal'Set subsequently releases the tethers connecting the city to the Chasm walls.
 Tal'Set is given another pterosaur steed by the senators and escapes the falling city by flight.

 The city is successfully destroyed, but the Sleg leader, Lord Tyrannus, has one more tactic to try.
 He unleashes the Juggernaut, an immense pair of cannons mounted upon a massive sauropod, with the aim to level Galyana.
 Tal'Set infiltrates and destroys the Juggernaut but before escaping is confronted by Tyrannus.
 The Sleg leader threatens to kill Tal'Set but is held off by Tarkeen.
 Tal'Set escapes again on his pterosaur and destroys one last wave of Sleg troops.

 With the Sleg defeated, Tal'Set continues his hunt for Bruckner, quickly finding him aboard a Tyrannosaurus rex equipped with various weapons.
 Tal'Set kills the animal, which traps Bruckner beneath it as it falls.
 Tal'Set leaves the villain alive, stating "he does not deserve a warrior's death".
 As Tal'Set leaves, Bruckner is eaten alive by a pack of Compsognathus.
 In the aftermath, Lord Tyrannus furiously screams at his defeat and was not mentioned or seen again.
 Tal'Set tells Tarkeen that he accepts the mantle of Turok.

+Gameplay

+Turok: Evolution is primarily a first-person shooter.
+The player, taking on the role of Tal'Set, can run, jump, crouch, swim, and climb ladders and vines.
+In addition to Sleg troops, other enemies include wild animals such as dinosaurs.
+A tomahawk is available for combat against enemies, and numerous other weapons can be found throughout the game, including grenades, pistols, shotguns, flamethrowers, and rocket launchers.

+The game is played across 15 levels; several are played from a third-person perspective, with the player controlling a pterosaur through the sky while fighting land- and air-based enemy forces.
+Portions of the flying levels are played as a rail shooter while other areas provide freedom of movement.
+Health replenishments are present in both the first-person and flying levels.